JackClarkson03/Take-Home-Compatibility-Task/README.md

 To encode this, I wrote unit tests which measured some of these beliefs (others make more sense to directly set).
 For different beliefs about compatability, or a different type of compatability being measure, similar unit tests could be deployed to allow these assumptions to be tested.
 The organisation of my model (unit tests in test_heuristics.py and weights in config.py) helps people encode their personal assumptions about compatability using the method of adjusting the unit tests to reflect their views, and then adjusting the model weights to pass these tests.
 For example, if the deployment task is to find romantic compatability, consciensiousness might rank higher since organised people will value that more in a partner, but not find it necessary in a casual conversation.
 Similarly, weights and score functions can be adjusted for your own personal preference if trying to find someone you're compatible with.
 For my specific assumptions, the final weightings were used to pass the tests:

-  - The **individual personality score weightings** are as follows: Openness:..., Conscienciousness:..., Extraversion:..., Agreeableness:...,
+  - The **individual personality score weightings** are as follows: Openness:0.13, Conscienciousness:0.13, Extraversion:0.17, Agreeableness:0.34, Neuroticism:0.22.
+The function used to calculate each personality trait score can be found in heuristics.py.
-  - The **weighting of importance of different personality traits**
+  - The **weighting of audio-based vs psychometric-based** metrics was tuned to favour psychometric 100% during testing of the personality vector to ensure the topic vector does not impact the compatability scores.
+After the weights of the personality traits were determined, the personality-based metrics were tuned to contribute to to 70% of the overall compatability score to reflect my belief.
-  - The **weightings of different audio-based metrics (topic interest, social cue (LLM) bonus, and vader sentiment bonuse)** This works by assuming a linear relationship between the word count and maximum possible bonus, and letting the user pick values for these. **what should I pick for the prior belief?
+  - The **weightings of different audio-based metrics (topic interest, social cue (LLM) bonus, and VADER sentiment bonuse)** were set to 0.45 for the LLM bonus, and 0.1 for the VADER sentiment bonus to reflect the belief in the importance of the engagement of the participants in the conversation in determining compatability.
-  - For the **audio transcript length bonus**, I chose to add up to a 20% favouring of the audio compatibility score weight, and to have this maximum percentage achieved for transcripts with 1500 or more words.
-I chose this because it equates to roughly 10 minutes of audio. ** Is this long enough?
+  - For the **audio transcript length bonus** I chose to add up to a 20% favouring of the audio compatibility score weight, and to have this maximum percentage achieved for transcripts with 1500 or more words.
+I chose this because it equates to roughly 10 minutes of audio.
 This means the compatibility scores for longer conversations will be determined more by the metrics relating to the audio transcript, than avergae, and the opposite for shorter conversations, the idea being that you can gauge more about compatibility based on a longer conversation. **add a diagram?

 These unit tests could definitely use refining to encode more nauanced beliefs about compatability.
 My personal view on compatability is bound to be biased, and combining it with the view of others will lead to a much richer understanding of compatability, especially when combined with a more complex model that more adequately encodes these beliefs.
 To combine my views with others would be to discuss the subject of "what makes people compatible?" in depth, encorporating a wide range of peoples personal experiences to create a balanced perspective.
 Encorporating research on the topic will also give a more thorough understanding, and a more accurate model.